okn77/SampleService/README.md

-With blueocean plugin we can write scripts and get the failde stage name
+With blueocean plugin we can write scripts and get the failde stage name with the help of groovy

 ```
 /////// ******************************* Code for fectching Failed Stage Name ******************************* ///////